 Those Schools looking to propose the creation of an online or hybrid program should utilize the College policy for program approval.

 Online and hybrid programs follow the same policy in this regard as any other program.
-See Guidelines for New Program Development [pdf] available on the Provost's website.

 The determination to offer individual courses online or hybrid outside of a fully online or hybrid program (i.e. the selection, frequency, and eligibility to teach) is a matter of academic policy that can have substantive implications for resources and other matters.
 Subject to policies and restrictions established by the School, this determination is made at the department level consistent with the normal discretion of the School dean and the provost.